 Click on the photo below to open it large in a separate window:

 Bottle the cherries in cute little jars with the flavored syrup and chill at least overnight.
 You will end up with an extra bottle of cherry syrup that you can use for our homemade Maraschino Cake and for our Cherry Frosting.
-You can also make Cherry Champagne Cocktails or Cherry Lemonade and homemade Maraschino Cherry Ice Cream by just adding some of your way cool and bright homemade cherry juice. whoo hoo!
+You can also make Cherry Champagne Cocktails or Cherry Lemonade and homemade Maraschino Cherry Ice Cream by just adding some of your way cool and bright homemade cherry juice and some finely chopped homemade maraschino cherries. whoo hoo!
 We’re on a cherry roll!

 Now you’ve got some awesome homemade maraschino cherries on your hands.
 What do they taste like compared to the regular bottled version?
 Yeah, I thought so. :)